aimldinesh/ASKGENIE/README.md

 - 🔍 **Custom Quiz Generation** – Choose **topic**, **question type** (MCQ/Fill in the Blank), **difficulty**, and **number of questions**
 - ⚙️ **Groq LLM Integration** – Uses **Groq API** with `llama3-70b-8192` for fast, context-rich question generation
+- 🔗 **LangChain Orchestration** – Modular and scalable LLM workflow management using **LangChain** for prompt routing and question handling
 - 🎯 **Streamlit UI** – Intuitive, responsive interface for a seamless user experience
 - 🐳 **Dockerized App** – Lightweight, portable, and production-ready
 - ☸️ **Kubernetes Deployment** – Scalable app deployed on **GCP VM** (via Minikube or GKE)